Seasonal Planning for the Azores

 Festival Tremor, São Miguel.
 In late March, Festival Tremor annually celebrates the Azores' unique and surprising music culture.
 You'll need to be prepared for the unknown, as concerts are held in secret locations simultaneously around the island.

-Holy Ghost Festival, nationwide.
+Holy Ghost Festival, Nationwide.
 Held on the Saturday and Sunday of Labor Day weekend, a massive feast celebrates the Holy Ghost, who brought food during a time of great famine.

 Learn More

-Portugal in March
+The Azores in March

-Portugal in April
+The Azores in April

-Portugal in May
+The Azores in May

 Chat with a local specialist who can help organize your trip.